unsplash-image-dKe9GgzS8Ek.jpg

 Letter of Inquiry

 Once you’ve determined that you’re eligible, you may submit a Letter of Inquiry (LOI).
-Our next open solicitation period when we will accept LOIs is from January 1 to March 31, 2025.
+Our next open solicitation period when we will accept LOIs is from January 5 to March 31, 2026.
+Please note we are transitioning to an online application portal.
+Please apply here.
+Please note that as a small foundation, our LOI process is very competitive and typically we can only request full proposals from a small percentage of the LOIs we receive.

 LOI Overview

 Once you’ve determined that you’re eligible, you can send us a Letter of Inquiry (LOI).
 Please note that inquiries from new applicants are restricted to the first quarter of the year.
 Returning grantees may submit a renewal request at any time.
-Our next open solicitation period is from January 1 to March 31, 2025.
-We will accept LOIs for Community Development, Middle East Peace, Traumatic Brain Injury, Environmental Conservation, and Immigration and Human Rights.
-Traumatic Brain Injury requests may be submitted at any time during the year.
+Our next open solicitation period is from January 5 to March 31, 2026.
+We will accept LOIs for Community Development, the Peace Process in the Middle East, and Traumatic Brain Injury.
+Please click here to submit an LOI for these areas.
+The areas of Environmental Conservation and Immigration and Human Rights are closed for unsolicited requests/LOIs this year.
+Traumatic Brain Injury LOIs are not restricted to the first quarter and may be submitted at any time during the year.
+Please click here to submit an LOI for the Traumatic Brain Injury (TBI) program area.

 Within about three months, we will decide whether or not to request a proposal from your LOI submission.
 If we request a proposal from you, it means we’re interested in your project, but it doesn’t necessarily mean we’re going to give you a grant.
 You can expect to find out within three months of a proposal submission if your organization will receive funding from us.
 If you have not heard from us in that time-frame, please check in with us for an update.
 If we decline to fund your request, then you must wait one full year before reapplying.